datacite/tasks/product_specifications/SDerr4/support_doc.md

 ### Release candidates

 Release candidates let you see what changes are scheduled for release in the next stable version so that you can begin updating your app as early as possible.
-All release candiates are to be used at it as it and at the user risk.
+All release candidates are to be used at it as it and at the user risk.

 Both backwards-incompatible and backwards-compatible changes can be added to the `release candidate` so that they’re available to you ahead of the stable release.
 For this reason, we recommend that you don’t use release candidates in **production**.